Opportunities for the 2021-2022 Academic Year

 Graduate Dean Professional Development Award

-Graduate students who have been invited by recognized organizations or conferences to present their work may apply for partial travel assistance from the Graduate Dean.
+Graduate students who have been invited by recognized organizations or conferences to present their work may apply for partial travel assistance or related expenses from the Graduate Dean.

 Average awards are $400–700.

 There are four deadlines annually.
 Decisions are made within five weeks of each deadline.